-KickoffLabs A/B testing allows you to split test small changes like copy and button color, or large changes like a completely new version of your landing page.
+KickoffLabs A/B testing allows you to split test small changes like copy and button color, or large changes like a completely new version of your sign-up page.

-1. From your campaign dashboard, locate the landing page that you’d like to test, then click the Settings Cog > ‘Start A/B Test’.
+1. From your campaign dashboard, locate the sign-up page that you’d like to test, then click the arrow key > ‘Start A/B Test’.

 If you already have another landing page to test, you’ll be taken directly to the A/B Testing setup screen.
 If not, you’ll be presented with options to either create an entirely new landing page or create a copy of the current page.

-For this example, I’ll go ahead and make a copy of the current page.
+For this example, we’ll make a copy of the current page.

 2. Confirm by clicking on ‘Make A Copy’.